How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Get as many responses as possible.

-I can’t state enough how important it is to have as many potential suppliers as possible.
-The more suppliers you contact, the more likely you find the best one.
+I can’t stress enough how important it is to have as many potential suppliers as possible.
+The more suppliers you contact, the more likely you are to find the best one.
 It’s common to have a list of 50-100 (and sometimes even more).
-In other words, If you think you don’t have enough, you’re likely correct, and if you think you have too many, you’re likely wrong.
+In other words, if you think you don’t have enough, you’re likely correct, and if you think you have too many, you’re likely wrong.

 Keep responses organized

-You should have a sizeable number of responses from potential suppliers by this point.
+By this point, you should have a sizeable number of responses from potential suppliers.
 Once you get here, you must list the contact information and prices.
 Once you do this, you’ll notice the averages and the outliers.
 The further from the average an outlier is, the more likely it is not a legitimate company or a potential scam.

 Using Excel, separate the following information into distinct cells: